 It's his little sister.

-Well, that's that's Muhammad, innocent Mohammed.
+Well, that's, that's Muhammad, innocent Muhammad.

 That's his clock.

-You know what that looks like?
+It doesn't, you know what that looks like?

 It looks like the first motherboard to an Apple II computer invented by Steve Wozniak.